 We love making classic pasta dishes at home!
 Be sure and try our delicious Penne Vodka recipe that’s so easy your kids can make it!
 Also check our this drool-worthy Pasta Carbonara for Sunday dinner or a date night at home!

 What Is Arrabbiata Sauce?

 Arrabbiata sauce is an easy to make, spicy red sauce made from tomatoes, garlic and chili peppers.
-Arrabbiata means angry in Italian, so you can make this sauce as “angry” or as mild as you like, by adding more or less heat from the chilis.
+Arrabbiata means angry in Italian, so you can make the sauce for this Penne Arrabbiata as “angry” or as mild as you like.

 Classic Arrabbiata Sauce Ingredients